Skip to main content

 • Manually added Creators: manually added creators from your creator's list.

-• Any Creator with a specific label: any creators with the tagged label β€” Archive captures a snapshot of matching creators at the time the campaign is created.
+• Any Creator with a specific label: any creator with the tagged label β€” including creators who receive the label after the campaign is created, who are added automatically.
 This is a single-select filter; creator options cannot be combined within one campaign.

 • Which Posts should we include?